 Sodium hydroxide is a pH balancer that can irritate the skin, as we documented in our Skinbetter Science reviews article.

-Overall, we consider CeraVe Vitamin C Serum likely to improve skin quality, have an anti-aging effect and to have a moisturizing effect.
+Overall, we consider CeraVe Vitamin C Serum likely to improve skin quality, to have an anti-aging effect and to have a moisturizing effect.

 We don’t currently recommend this product due to the two inactive ingredients highlighted above, but these are relatively minor considerations and not ingredients we consider highly questionable like fragrance or synthetic dye.